 English literature assignment, you might have to use a lot of work from other books, novels, dramas, and other sources.
 You might have to quote a lot of people in your assignment and that’s when it becomes more difficult to avoid plagiarism.

 However, if you know the very basic and simple rules of avoiding plagiarism, you will never let yourself down by getting caught for copying and not citing content.
 You must learn how to make an indication of plagiarism in literature and how to avoid it.
 First, you should know the many ways of quoting, mentioning and paraphrasing other people’s work in your project with proper citation.

-The best is to learn the different ways of citations and an easy way of doing that is to go on MS Word and look for the citation section.
+different ways of citations and an easy way of doing that is to go on MS Word and look for the citation section.
 You will see a few boxes where you need to insert the required information to cite any content.
-By using this feature of MS Word, you can easily learn to cite content in various styles and formats.
+By using this feature of MS Word, you can easily learn to site content in various styles and formats.
 Furthermore, you will have to learn the art of paraphrasing and quoting stuff within your written project.
 First thing you would like to know is how to decide which one is better at a particular point, paraphrasing or quoting.

-Finally, make sure that you are clear on the idea of parody and plagiarism.
+on the idea of parody and plagiarism.
 It is one of those difficult regions that are obscure and equivocal enough to make most of the students confused and teachers aggravated since explaining the difference between plagiarism and parody can be very difficult.
 Before submitting your assignments to teachers whether directly or online, use the software and applications to check for any plagiarism.
-You can even use free online web based applications to make sure that the content you have written is original and does not contain similarities to an already written content from another writer.
+You can even use free online web-based applications to make sure that the content you have written is original and does not contain similarities to an already written content from another writer.